Back to Blog

 The layout of your room also plays a part in determining where to place your gear and acoustic treatment.

-3. Any architectural features that may influence your studio’s acoustics, like alcoves, bay windows, or sloped ceilings.
+Consider factors like your room’s shape, ceiling height, and any architectural features that may influence your music studio acoustics (like alcoves, bay windows, or sloped ceilings).

 Your home recording studio equipment isn’t the only factor to consider.